East Palestine, Ohio, train derailment: Lawsuits and compensation

 In January 2025, a $5 million lawsuit was filed against Norfolk Southern by Kelly Likovich and Terry Berresford, owners of the State Line Tavern in East Palestine, alleging that the derailment caused irreparable damage to their business and a nearby rental property.
-Both properties, located near the derailment site, were rendered unusable due to contamination and lack of cleanup efforts.
-According to the filing, Norfolk Southern failed to fulfill its obligations to restore the affected properties.

 NTSB board meeting and findings

-In June 2024, at a meeting of the NTSB board in East Palestine, the board was presented with findings on the derailment and its subsequent consequences.
-The members voted unanimously to accept the findings and announced a final report would be issued in the near future.
+In June 2024, at a meeting of the NTSB board in East Palestine, the board was presented with findings on the derailment and its consequences.
+NTSB members voted unanimously to accept the findings and announced a final report would be issued in the near future.
 The board did proclaim that Norfolk Southern's decision to release and burn toxic chemicals was “misguided” and that NS had “…misinterpreted and disregarded…” evidence in deciding to perform the release and burn operation.

 The Chair of the NTSB board, Jennifer Homendy accused Norfolk Southern of threatening the NTSB board, attempting to manufacture evidence and withholding documents from the investigation.
 She called the company's activity "unconscionable" and "reprehensible".
 She then recounted a series of “inappropriate” and “unethical” actions including hiring a private lab to test the vinyl chloride, presenting “a threat” to the board and inviting the five-member board to confer personally with the railway on the day prior to the formal NTSB board meeting.
 Norfolk Southern said its decisions and actions were made in the safety interests of first responders and the community.